Communicating through conflict during COVID-19

 In response, educators at Michigan State University Extension created a short, self-paced module to help businesses and organizations across the state of Michigan train their employees on this particular topic.
 Now employers can enroll their staff in “Communicating through Conflict during COVID” online and in just 30 minutes, they will learn practical skills to help them deescalate and manage conflict relating to COVID-19, social distancing, and mask-wearing requirements.
 The module includes real-life scenarios in not only office and retail settings, but on social media as well.

 By better understanding what may be causing the conflict, warning signs of aggression, and practicing self-management techniques, employees can feel better equipped to engage with others safely.
-To assist businesses and organizations as they navigate this difficult time, the course is now being offered free of charge for a limited time.
+To assist businesses and organizations as they navigate this difficult time, the course is offered free of charge.
 Once the course is completed, participants will receive a downloadable “badge” they can share on social media, email signatures, or print and display.

 If you are interested in either of these online course programs, please visit our website at canr.msu.edu/conflict.
 For large group audiences or customized program offering for your organization, contact Lindsey Gardner at firstname.lastname@example.org.